bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ## Goal
-The goal of the project is to detect an anomaly in the dataset containing the number of taxi passengers in New York.
+The goal of the project is to detect anomalies in the dataset containing the number of taxi passengers in New York.

 ## Anomaly Detection with Antoencoder